apache/camel-website/content/blog/2024/05/camel46-whatsnew/index.md

 The `camel-kafka` component is upgraded to Kafka 3.7 client.
 Added `JMSDeserializer` to `camel-kafka` that users can use to let Kafka handle serializing/de-serializing JMS headers correct by their expected types (long, int, string etc.)

+The `camel-rest-openapi` - Refactored to use another json validator library that is Jakarta EE compatible.

 The Rest DSL `clientRequestValidation` now supports validating for allowed values as well.

 The `@PropertyInject` can inject as an array/list type where the string value is splitted by a separator (such as a comma)